 Common Action Forum

-CAF’s mission is to establish and encourage independent platforms of cooperation, research, innovation and advisory in order to shape alternative solutions and empower global citizens to address today’s challenges.
+CAF’s mission is to establish and encourage independent platforms of cooperation, research, innovation and advisory in order to shape alternative solutions and empower global citizens to address today’s challenges, such as the rise of neo-fascist politics, the increase of economic inequalities, the social impacts of technology and the environmental limits of the planet.
 The Foundation advocates for the collective design of global strategies and new frameworks that champion progressive values.

 Board of Trustees